mreiferson/mreiferson.github.com/posts/nsq_roadmap.md

 about][dg_blog] implementing an efficient (probabilistic) method that takes advantage of "reverse bloom filters".
 This strategy is used in production at Hailo.

-Another approach is to structure your consumers to perform [idempotent][idempotent] operations (an operation that will produce the same results if executed once or multiple times).
+An alternative to de-duping is to structure your consumers to perform [idempotent][idempotent] operations (an operation that will produce the same results if executed once or multiple times).
 In this case, the duplicated messages no longer have a practical impact.
 However, this isn't always possible and certainly isn't trivial.

 It's also important to weigh the fact that both approaches introduce an explicit inefficiency, additional operational overhead, and complexity.